 The movie’s cast is stacked in a positive way.
 In addition to Matt Damon, Jessica Chastain, Kristen Wiig, Kate Mara, Jeff Daniels, Michael Peña, Sean Bean, Sebastian Stan, Chiwetel Ejiofor, and Donald Glover all comprise the diverse supporting roles.
 Each actor provides great performances.

 Despite the strong casting, the film does not really feel like a traditional ensemble cast movie.
 Unlike Spotlight, whose cast works closely to investigate the Catholic Church, the characters in The Martian are primarily separated into several groups.
 Damon is based on Mars, his former crew is in transit in space, and the NASA team and crew at the Jet Propulsion Laboratory are on Earth, though in different locations.
 This adds a unique spin on traditional ensemble dynamics.
 The supporting characters are strong but it is clear that Mark Watney is the movie’s centerpiece; this is evident in the taglines: “Bring him home” and “Help is only 140 million miles away.”
-This also compliments the film’s notion of isolation.
+This also complements the film’s notion of isolation.

 It is nice to see Kristen Wiig break from her comedic typecast and branch out in a decidedly more dramatic role.
 Chiwetel Ejiofor and Donald Glover offer especially good performances, though Glover’s character did not seem to get credit for devising the plan that NASA ended up employing in an attempt to bring Watney and his crew home safely.
 Jeff Daniels also does good work, though his character was repulsive.
 I found myself sympathizing with Watney in his sarcasm and attitude toward the ineptitude and obtuse nature of the NASA team.